 - Click Here to download Housing Counseling Services’ Client Rights and Responsibilities Statement

-The MHAP Program allows persons living with HIV (PLWH) to apply for financial assistance offered through the District of Columbia Short Term Rental, Mortgage, and Utility (STRMU) Program and the District of Columbia Bridges Fund Program.
-STRMU and the Bridges Fund can provide financial assistance in the following areas: delinquent rent, delinquent utilities, delinquent mortgage, security deposit, and first month’s rent.
+The MHAP Program allows persons living with HIV (PLWH) to apply for financial assistance offered through the District of Columbia Short Term Rental, Mortgage, and Utility (STRMU) Program.
+STRMU can provide financial assistance in the following areas: delinquent rent, delinquent utilities, and delinquent mortgage.

-If you are HIV+ and would like to apply for the STRMU or Bridges Program, please contact the MHAP Program at (202) 667-2681 to be screened for program eligibility and to schedule an application appointment.
+If you are HIV+ and would like to apply for the STRMU Program, please contact the MHAP Program at (202) 900-9471 to be screened for program eligibility and to schedule an application appointment.
 Community based case managers/social workers may also submit a MHAP HOPWA PROGRAM SERVICES REFERRAL FORM on behalf of their client.
-Upon receipt of the referral form, HCS will contact the client to screen for basic program eligibility and, as appropriate, schedule the client for an appointment to apply for STRMU or Bridges Fund financial assistance
+Upon receipt of the referral form, HCS will contact the client to screen for basic program eligibility and, as appropriate, schedule the client for an appointment to apply for STRMU financial assistance

 - Click Here to download the MHAP HOPWA Program Services Referral form.
 Please do not use this form to refer a client for the Emergency Financial Assistance (EFA) Program.

 MHAP Housing Programs and Housing Services for District of Columbia HIV+ Residents